Key Takeaways

 Flatiron

-ClassPass central—this neighborhood has the highest density of boutique fitness in the city.
+ClassPass central — this neighborhood has one of the highest densities of boutique fitness in the city.
 Tech workers and young professionals fuel demand.

 Williamsburg

 Brooklyn's boutique fitness epicenter.
-Strong community culture, younger demographics, and relative value compared to Manhattan.
+Strong community culture, younger demographics, relative value compared to Manhattan.

 Upper East Side